tisztamo/Junior/docs/usage.md

 ## Installation

-Install Junior as a development dependency by running the following command:
+Install Junior globally by running the following command:

 ```
-npm add @aijunior/dev --save-dev
+npm install -g @aijunior/dev
 ```
 Additionally, you can install the "Junior" vscode extension from the vscode extension marketplace.

 ## Initialization

-You can initialize the necessary files in the repository with the command:
+Navigate to the project directory where you want to work with Junior and initialize the necessary files with the command:

 ```
-npx junior-init
+junior-init
 ```

 This will create the following files: